Account

 Alternatively, certain states and Washington, D.C. specifically protect workers' rights to work multiple jobs.
 These laws are sometimes called moonlighting or off-duty conduct laws.
 Just last year, for example, Washington, D.C., enacted a law banning company policies that prohibit workers from working more than one job.
 The state of Washington enacted a similar law in 2019 with exceptions for policies designed to protect safety or preserve normal company working hours.
 Additionally, California prohibits employers from interfering with employees' lawful conduct that occurs during non-work hours and away from the employer's premises.

-A Rocket Lawyer On Call® attorney can help you determine the level of protection your state's laws provide for your ability to work multiple jobs.
+A Rocket Legal Pro can help you determine the level of protection your state's laws provide for your ability to work multiple jobs.

 Can my employer place restrictions on when or how I engage with side hustles or gigs, even for simple tasks such as responding to calls or emails?

 Yes.
 Employers pay you for your time during the hours in which you work for them and have the right to prohibit you from engaging in work for your side hustle during those hours.
 This is true even for simple and brief tasks such as responding to calls or emails.
-Similarly, employers have the right to prevent you from using company resources or equipment, such as computers or cell phones, to engage in side hustle business.
+Similarly, employers have the right to prevent you from using company resources or equipment, such as computers or cell phones, in your own or someone else's business.
 Violating these restrictions is considered "just cause" to discipline or fire a worker even in states that protect an employee's right to work multiple jobs.

 If I'm working a side hustle or additional gigs outside of my regular job, should I tell my boss?